DJI Redefines Aerial Delivery with DJI FlyCart 100

 News provided byDJI

-Achieve More Delivery with DJI's Next-Generation Delivery Drone, Carrying Up to 100 kg with Longer Flight Distance and Improved Power Efficiency.
+Achieve More Delivery with DJI's Next-Generation Delivery Drone, Carrying Up to 80 kg with Longer Flight Distance and Improved Power Efficiency

 SHENZHEN, China, Dec.
-4, 2025 /PRNewswire/ -- DJI, the world's leader in civil drones and creative camera technology, today launches the DJI FlyCart 100 ( FC100 ) to the global market.
-Building on the industry-defining FlyCart 30, which made aerial delivery possible on Mount Everest, DJI's next-generation delivery drone features a higher payload capacity of up to 100 kg, faster charging, and an intelligent safety system with LiDAR, a parachute, and multi-sensor obstacle avoidance.
+4, 2025 /PRNewswire/ -- DJI, the world's leader in civil drones and creative camera technology, today launches the DJI FlyCart 100 (FC100) to the global market.
+Building on the industry-defining FlyCart 30, which made aerial delivery possible on Mount Everest, DJI's next-generation delivery drone features a higher payload capacity of up to 80 kg, faster charging, and an intelligent safety system with LiDAR, a parachute, and multi-sensor obstacle avoidance.
 For improved flight operations management, DJI is also introducing the DJI Delivery App and the DJI DeliveryHub.

 The FC100 is designed to operate in the most challenging environments, climbing mountains and over rivers, lakes, and bays.
 Building on its predecessor's coaxial four-axis, eight-blade, multi-rotor configuration, the FC100 features an optimized wing design, 62-inch carbon fiber propellers, and larger motors with more torque.
 With these improvements, it can carry up to 65 kg payloads for 12 km with the dual-battery configuration – a significant improvement from 30 kg.
 Similarly, with the emergency single-battery configuration, it can now carry up to 80 kg for 6 km, compared to 40 kg.